darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 the purpose of a union - a single variable that can legitimately hold any of one of several types.

+Notice union syntax is very similar to the syntax for structures.

 ```
 union u_tag {
   int ival;